Domestic Violence Resources

 What is DOMESTIC VIOLENCE?

-We believe that domestic violence is defined not by individual acts of violence, but by a PATTERN OF INTENTIONAL BEHAVIOR used by one person to MAINTAIN POWER AND CONTROL over another.
-Domestic violence occurs between people in relationships, such as current or former: husbands and wives, boyfriends and girlfriends, same-sex partners, transgender communities; between the elderly and their caretakers, parents, children and/or relatives, sex workers and their pimps or clients, as well as survivors of stalking or trafficking.
+Domestic violence (DV) is defined not by individual acts of violence, but by a PATTERN OF INTENTIONAL BEHAVIOR used by one person to MAINTAIN POWER AND CONTROL over another.
+Domestic violence occurs between people in relationships.
+This includes, but is not limited to current or former partners, between the elderly and their caretakers, parents, children and/or relatives, sex workers and their pimps or clients, as well as survivors of stalking or trafficking.
+DV can to anyone regardless of ethnic or cultural background, socioeconomic status, education level, religion, gender identity, sexual orientation, ability or age.

 Domestic violence is NOT CAUSED by illness (mental or physical), genetics, alcohol or drugs, anger, stress, behavior of the survivor, or relationship problems.
 While these factors may exacerbate abusive behaviors and/or increase lethality, they do not CAUSE the abuse.
 Domestic violence is a choice made by the person using abuse to sustain power and control over their partner.